ibm-cloud-docs/Db2onCloud/interfaces.md

 # Interfaces
 {: #interfaces}

-You can work with your warehouse database in the following ways:
+You can work with your database in the following ways:
 {: shortdesc}

    * From the web console